A Home Gym You’ll Actually Use

 I recommend starting light, in the 12kg/25lb range and then working your way up.
 My go-to kettlebell is a 53lb/24KG Rogue Competition model.
 I have only 3 kettlebells in my home gym: 12kg (25lb), 16kg (35lb), and 24kg (55lb).
 My advice is to buy high quality kettlebells.
 These are heavy devices and not easy to get rid of.
 My first few kettlebells have terrible handles and I regret buying them.

 Super Saver Option: Same as with barbells and bumper plates.
 You may more easily find cheap used dumbbells, so start there if no cheap kettlebell options exist in your area.
+You may also want to check out ProsourceFit’s selection, which offers some budget-priced options, especially for lighter weights.

 Important Items NOT on the Must Have List